caropukenis/caropukenis/README.md

 ### Hello!
 My name is Caroline Pukenis

 I am currently a student in a fullstack development bootcamp through the University of Minnesota, my alma mater.
 I have an bachelor's degree in Entrepreneurial Design, a degree I created to combine my passions of graphic design and business.
-I have gone back to school to learn more, and to make me a stronger web developer.
+I have gone back to school to learn more, and to help me become a stronger web developer.

 Here are some fun things about me:
 - I have two cats: Stormy and Poppy.